Testing a sample of your child's urine (wee) is the only way to know for sure if they have a UTI (urinary tract infection).

-Testing a sample of your child's urine (wee) is the only way to know for sure if they have a UTI (urinary tract infection).
+Testing a sample of your child's urine (wee) is the only way to know for sure if they have a UTI (urinary tract infection) or any other abnormality of the kidneys.
 You might like to read this page together with the UTI page.

 How are urine samples collected?

-For children who are out of nappies and who can wee when asked, an MSU (mid stream urine sample) is usually collected.
+Children who are out of nappies and who can wee when asked will normally provide A MSU (mid stream urine sample).